John Stapp: Work on effects of acceleration

 As a result of Stapp's findings, the acceleration requirement for fighter seats was increased considerably up to 32 g (310 m/s²).
 His work showed that a pilot could walk away from crashes when properly protected by harnesses if the seat does not break loose.

 The "side saddle" or sideways-facing harness was also developed by Stapp.
 The new triangular-shaped harness gave vastly increased protection to fully equipped paratroopers.
 It was made of nylon mesh webbing, fit snugly over the shoulder facing the forward part of the aircraft.
 It protected the wearer from the force of crash impacts, takeoffs and landing bumps.
 It withstood a crash force of approximately 8000 lbf of force and was developed to replace the old-fashioned lap belts, which gave inadequate protection to their wearers.

 By riding the decelerator sled, in his 29th and last ride at Holloman Air Force Base in New Mexico, Stapp demonstrated that a human can withstand at least 46.2 g (in the forward position, with adequate harnessing).
 This is the highest known acceleration voluntarily encountered by a human, set on December 10, 1954.
-Stapp reached a speed of 632 mph, which broke the land speed record and made him the fastest man on Earth.
+Stapp reached a speed of 632 mph, which exceeded the land speed record and made him the fastest man on Earth.
 Stapp believed that the tolerance of humans to acceleration had not yet been reached in tests.
 He believed it is much greater than thought possible.
+He said "I felt a sensation in the eyes, somewhat like the extraction of a molar without anesthetic," but his survival without any permanent injuries supported the development of further safety technologies including the ejection seat.

 Also developed by Stapp as an added safety measure was an improved version of the currently used shoulder strap and lap belt.
 The new high-strength harness withstood 45.4 g (445 m/s²), compared to the 17 g (167 m/s²), which was the limit that could be tolerated with the old combination.
 Basically, the new pilot harness added an inverted "V" strap crossing the pilot's thighs added to the standard lap belt and shoulder straps.
 The leg and shoulder straps and the lap belt all fastened together at one point, and pressure was distributed evenly over the stronger body surfaces, rather than on the solar plexus, as was the case with the old harness.